viega/hatrack/README.md

 1) Tables without consistent views (and thus would not be good for set operations): *swimcap, newshat, hihat, oldhat, witchhat*.

-2) Tables with consistent views: *ballcap, lohat0, lohat1, lohat2, woolhat*.
+2) Tables with consistent views: *ballcap, lohat, lohat-a, lohat-b, woolhat*.

 3) Table with a compile-time option for consistent views: *duncecap*.